drjonshiach/ODEs/README.md

 [Link to download of zipped archive](https://github.com/drjonshiach/ODEs/archive/master.zip)

-### Notes (MATLAB version)
+### Notes

-The notes for the Runge-Kutta part of the unit can be accessed using the links below.
-The versions below are for MATLAB.
+The notes for the Runge-Kutta part of the unit are arranged into the following chapters.

 #### Initial Value Problems
 Introduction to Initial Value Problems (IVP) and using the Euler method to compute numerical solutions to first-order ODEs, higher-order ODEs and systems of first order ODEs.